jodal/comics/docs/installation.rst

 More options
 ------------

-All of these commands got more options available.
-I.e. ``comics_getreleases`` can crawl specific comics, and arbitrary ranges of dates instead of just getting the latest release.
-Add the ``--help`` argument to any of the commands to get a full listing of the available options.
+All of the ``manage.py`` commands got more options available.
+Add the :option:`--help` argument to any of the commands to get a full listing of the available options.